 Leasing the canteen (NSW)

-When leasing out the canteen, schools have the ability to set contract conditions they want tenderers to meet.
-This is where a school may think about the menu, pricing and processes for raising and resolving concerns that may arise in the future between the school and the leasee.
+When leasing out the canteen, schools can set contract conditions they want tenderers to meet.
+Contract conditions the school may set out could include the menu, pricing and processes for raising and resolving concerns that may arise in the future between the school and the leasee.
 The contract document is the document that is referenced in such situations, so it is important that it covers all aspects of the leased canteen.

 The process for leasing the school canteen depends on the school sector: